soubhagya2003jan/Supply_Chain_Analysis-Using-PowerBI/README.md

 Tools Used In This Project
 <br />
-• PowerBi
+• PowerBi <br />
-• Power Query and Excel is used to perform the ETL on the dataset
+• Power Query and Excel is used to perform the ETL on the dataset <br />
-• Figma Ui For Dashboard Design and layout
+• Figma Ui For Dashboard Design and layout <br />
-• Jira is used to track kpi's requirement and other requirement
+• Jira is used to track kpi's requirement and other requirement <br />

 NSM (North Star Metrics) for the dataset
 <br />